ieb/EngineMonitor/README.md

 # EngineMonitor

-An engine monitor based on signalk/SenseESP using a ESP-WROOM-32 board from ebay somple pcb.
-It senses 1wire temperature, i2c pressure and temperature (BMP280), and has 2 digial inputs and 4 analogue inputs for monitoring a typical marine diesel engine.
+An engine monitor using a ESP-WROOM-32 board from ebay.
+It senses 1wire temperature, i2c pressure and temperature (BMP280), and has 2 digial inputs and 4 analogue inputs (ADS1115) for monitoring a typical marine diesel engine.
 In addition there is a JDY-40 serial RF interface for polling remote sensors.

-There are 2 modes of operation.
-One uses SignalK/SenserESP to send data over Wifi with configuration over Wifi.
-The other emits NMEA2000 messages to a NMEA200 bus, with configuration over Classic Bluetooth serial.
+It emits NMEA2000 messages to a NMEA200 bus, with configuration over Classic Bluetooth serial, saved to flash.

-Most of the hard work is done in signalk/SenseESP, this project simply customises that work for this sensor.

-The data is sensed and sent to a SignalK server which is discovered via mDSN over wifi.
-Wifi is configured with a captive html ui when the ESP32 starts.
-Sensor settings my be re-configured over http and wifi switches.
-Use mDSN to discover the IP the sensor uses.
+It supports PGN PGN127488 (rapid engine), PGN127489 (engine data), PGN130312 (various temperatures), PGN127508 (battery status), PGN127513 (battery configuration).

+Sensors include:

+* RPM from W+ terminal of alternator.
+* Coolant Temperature
+* Oil Pressure
+* Fuel Level
+* Alternator Voltage
+* Alternator Temperature
+* Exhaust Temperature
+* Engine Room Temperature

+Other values for the PGNs above are based on interpolation, best guess, fake, where possible.
+Target engine is a D2-40F, so the code is setup for that engines curves and prop.
+Most parameters can be changed over the Bluetooth serial CLI.

+Over RF (TBD), Devices based on Arduino Pro Mini, JDY-40, ADS1115 (Arduino ADC not flexible enough)

+* Engine Battery voltage, current, temperature, configuration
+* Service Battery voltage, current, temperature, configuration

 The PCB handles power and signal cleaning.
 It is single sided and can easilly be created using basic laser printer+CuCl etching at home, or using a CNC PCB Milling machine (FlatCAM+Candle).